Leeds and Liverpool Canal: Third phase

 In 1804 Samuel Fletcher also died and his brother Joseph and son James were jointly appointed to replace him and they were provided with Gannow House in Burnley.
 In 1805 they estimated the cost of linking Enfield to Red Moss would be £245,275 and £101,725 for the shorter continuation to Wigan (totalling about £27.36 million in 2014).
 The planned link with the Manchester, Bolton and Bury did not materialize.

 The latest plan for the route had it running parallel to, and then crossing the southern section of the Lancaster Canal, but common sense prevailed and the Leeds and Liverpool connected with the Lancaster Canal between Aspull and Johnson's Hillock.
 The main line of the canal was thus completed in 1816.

-There had been various unsuccessful negotiations to connect the canal to the Bridgewater Canal at Leigh but agreement was finally reached in 1818 and the connection was opened in 1820, thus giving access to Manchester and the rest of the canal network.
-The Bridgewater Canal, like most of Brindley's designs was for narrow boats of 72 ft length, whereas the Leeds and Liverpool had been designed for broad boats of 62 ft length.
-There was naturally a desire by the narrow boats to reach Liverpool and the locks of the westerly end of the canal were extended to 72 ft in 1822.
+There had been various unsuccessful negotiations to connect the canal to the Bridgewater Canal at Leigh but agreement was finally reached in 1818, and embodied in the Leeds and Liverpool Canal Branch and Railway Act 1819 (59 Geo.
+3. c. cv) and the connection was opened in 1820, thus giving access to Manchester and the rest of the canal network.
+The Bridgewater Canal, like most of Brindley's designs was for boats of 72 ft length, whereas the Leeds and Liverpool had been designed for broad boats of 62 ft length.
+There was naturally a desire by the longer boats to reach Liverpool and the locks of the westerly end of the canal were extended to 72 ft in 1822.

 James Fletcher continued as engineer until his death in 1844.